IcebergASV-Archive/MasteringGazebo/README.md

 ## packages that are needed (incomplete list, being updated)

+ Use rosdep to get build dependencies.
+[Rosdep instructions](http://wiki.ros.org/rosdep)

+Packages that have nodes that are used:

 turtlebot3_gazebo

     sudo apt-get install ros-noetic-turtlebot3

     sudo apt-get install ros-noetic-turtlebot3-msgs

- It may be easier to use rosdep to get dependencies.
-[Rosdep instructions](http://wiki.ros.org/rosdep)
+gmapping if you want to use gmapping, of course

+    sudo apt-get install ros-noetic-slam-gmapping